apache/incubator-kie-tools/uberfire-extensions/uberfire-security/uberfire-security-management/uberfire-security-management-webapp/README.md

 Users and groups management services - Web Application
 ======================================================

-This module provides a simple UF application with the *Users and groups management perspective*.
+This module provides a simple UF application with the *Security management perspective*.
 You can test the user system related services, screens and widgets here.

 Login into the application using the following credentials: `admin/admin`.